Roj/recsys-comparison/README.md

 New datasets can easily be added:

 1. Configure a `.yml` file and put it under `data/`.
 You can use the other files as a template.
 In essence, you just need to specify the file which will hold the data once the zip has been downloaded and decompressed (gradle takes care of the two latter tasks).
-2. Configure a `.gradle` file in `dataset-tasks/`.
-Copy another dataset's file and use it as a template.
-3. Finally, include the gradle file in the `build.gradle`, around line 53.
+2. Configure the variables on the `build.gradle` (mainly zipFile, url and pattern).

 ### How to add new algorithms

-Adding new algorithms is even easier:
+Adding new algorithms is similar:

 1. Add a new groovy configuration file for the algorithm under `algorithms/`.
 2. Add the new algorithm in the `evaluate` task in `build.gradle`.
+3. (Optional) Specify the parameters by loading them from a file in the directory `algorithms/parameters/`.

 ## References: